arcanamagia/arcana/README.md

 - 👋 Hi, I’m @miscode-exe
 - 👀 I’m not interested in anything
 - 🌱 I’m currently doing nothing
-- 💞️ I’m looking to doing nothing
+- 💞️ I’m looking to do nothing
 - 📫 How to reach me?
 Go find me in the Hell

 <!---